-– Anyone else that you share confidential information with that you don’t want to become public information
+Anyone else with whom you share information with that you want to keep from public knowledge.

-Thanks to Rajah Lehal at Cobalt Lawyers (http://cobaltcounsel.com/) and ClauseHound (https://clausehound.com/).
-The information provided may not be relevant to your jurisdiction, and this video is not a substitute for obtaining legal counsel, nor does it create a lawyer-client relationship with you, the viewer.
+Thanks to Cobalt Lawyers and ClauseHound.
+The information provided may not be relevant to your jurisdiction, this information is not a substitute for obtaining legal counsel, nor does it create a lawyer-client relationship with you, the reader.